 Profilometry measurements were used to characterize the different trackball surfaces to obtain a surface height profile describing the width and depth of pores, i.e. the R_q roughness.
 The mean R_q roughness is a measure of the height variation in the sample, calculated as the RMS height averaged over the given area.
-An Olympus BX51 optical microscope with $5 \times$ objective was used to measure z-stack images of the trackballs.
+An Olympus BX51 optical microscope with 5× objective was used to measure z-stack images of the trackballs.
 Montage images of the surfaces (figure 4) were constructed within Olympus LAS software by merging the image stacks.
 Height maps of the trackball surfaces were calculated from the image stacks using bespoke MATLAB software, following the shape-from-focus technique [23].
 The method selects, for a given pixel in the image, the image from a z-stack which has the best degree of focus, to give the height maps (figure 4c).
-The curvature on the ball was subtracted from the profile in the roughness analysis by first approximating the long-wavelength profile in the original data to retain only the shorter wavelengths appropriate to the scale of the contact with the insect.
-The R_q roughness for each of the image areas of size $2370 \times 1780 \,\mu$ m was then evaluated on the roughness profile after subtracting this long-wavelength waviness, and the means of five such measurements per trackball were calculated.
+The curvature on the ball was subtracted from the profile in the roughness analysis by first approximating the long-wavelength profile in the image area using a fitted fourth-order polynomial surface, and then subtracting this from the original data to retain only the shorter wavelengths appropriate to the scale of the contact with the insect.
+The R_q roughness for each of the imaged areas of size 2370 × 1780 μm was then evaluated on the roughness profile after subtracting this long-wavelength waviness, and the means of five such measurements per trackball were calculated.